technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 03/Lab 03 - Build an Automated Flow to Notify Manager When a New Item is Created in Dynamics 365 Business Central.md

-# Lab 3 - Build an automated flow to notify manager when a new item is created in Dynamics 365 Business Central​
+# Lab 3 - Build an Automated Flow to Notify Manager When a New Item is Created in Dynamics 365 Business Central

 **Objective:** In this lab, participants will learn how to create an automated flow in Power Automate that sends an email notification